piratesteam/POC/README.md

 * [Source Code Link](#sourcecode-link)

 ## Game Description
- Pirates of Caribbean is an adventure-role playing game, in which players are battling with their ships in order to save their island.
-The battling ship is named as "Black Pearl" .
- Pirates of Caribbean is a multiplayer game in which players fight the battle with their ships, each ship have five bullets to defend themself from enemy and will only be provided with only "One" life.
+ Pirates of the Caribbean is an adventure-role playing game, in which players are battling with their ships in order to save their island.<br>The battling ship is named as "Black Pearl" . <br>Pirates of Caribbean is a multiplayer game in which players fight the battle with their ships, each ship have five bullets to defend themself from enemy and will only be provided with only "One" life.

 ## Requirement Specification
  Here is a list of the minimum Hardware and Software requirements for playing this game:-